 You might be surprised to learn that outsourcing doesn’t necessarily mean moving operations offshore.
-While many companies do choose to tap into a global workforce, there are offshore, nearshore, onshore, and on-site options.
+While many companies do choose to tap into a global workforce, there are offshore, nearshore, onshore, off-site and on-site options.
 Sometimes U.S. companies outsource only the management component or outsource a portion of a process and keep operations in-house even though they’re technically outsourcing.

 Ability to Focus on Core Business Operations

 As organizations flourish, demands placed on back office staff grow.
 Time consuming and repetitive tasks place a serious drain on the existing team and building out these areas, especially if the existing processes aren’t being handled in an efficient way, divert attention from what matters most—core business operations.
-U.S. companies use outsourcing so they can focus on serving their customers and expanding the business even more.
+U.S. companies use BPO so they can focus on serving their customers and expanding the business even more.